Secularism in the Republic of Ireland: Secularization

-During the 21st century, census data has revealed decreases in religious activity in the Republic of Ireland, most prominently in recent years.
-Christianity, dominated by the Roman Catholic Church remains the largest in Ireland, with 78.3% of citizens identifying as Catholic as of 2016.
-The next largest group are non-believers – people who declare that they are not religious – which accounts for 10% of the population as of 2016.
-In comparison to data collected in 2011, these figures show a clear positive trend in the decline of religious gravity in the country.
-The census data from only 5 years earlier reports 84% of the population identifying as Catholic and only 6% as not religious.
-As acknowledged by scholar Louise Fuller in her piece, Contemporary Catholicism in Ireland: a critical appraisal, 2010, many of those who currently identify as Catholic in Ireland do not consider the Church's message relevant to their everyday practice.
+During the 21st century, census data has revealed decreases in religious activity in the Republic of Ireland.
+Christianity, dominated by the Roman Catholic Church remains the largest in Ireland, with 69% of citizens identifying as Catholic as of 2022.
+The next largest group are non-believers – people who declare that they are not religious – which accounts for 14% of the population as of 2022.
+In comparison to data collected in 2016, these figures show a clear positive trend in the decline of religious gravity in the country.
+The census data from only 6 years earlier reports almost 79% of the population identifying as Catholic and only 10% as not religious.
+As acknowledged by scholar Louise Fuller in her piece, Contemporary Catholicism in Ireland: a critical appraisal, 2010, many of those who then identified as Catholic in Ireland did not consider the Church's message relevant to their everyday practice.
 The census statistics acknowledge the growing existence of other religious attitudes in Ireland.
 The data represents the accommodation of other religions and their expression of religious freedom, as well as ideologies separate from religion in the Republic of Ireland.

-Notable event
+Notable events

-The term Quiet Revolution embodies within it socio-cultural and socio-political events, movements and revolutions which have occurred over the last few decades to date.
-The following are claimed to be aspects that make up the Quiet Revolution in the Republic of Ireland, oftentimes involving "an Irish solution to an Irish problem":
+The term "quiet revolution" embodies within it socio-cultural and socio-political events, movements and revolutions which have occurred in the late 20th and early 21st century.
+The following are claimed to be aspects that make up the "quiet revolution" in the Republic of Ireland, oftentimes involving "an Irish solution to an Irish problem":

 New Age movement

-The postmodern New Age movement which developed in the 1970s symbolises Mind, Body, Spirit.
-It shows an eclectic change in the way many people associate with religion and spirituality.
+The postmodern New Age movement, which developed in the 1970s, reflects an eclectic change in the way many people associate with religion and spirituality.
 New Age spiritualities are forms of religiosity, yet they reflect both secularization and "post-secularization".
 These co-exist in Ireland, as increased separation of religion from public life and from social institutions reflects secularization, and new age religions that are developing reflect a post-secular era of modernity in Ireland.